"During the Great War, 116 young men who had attended Blackburn Orphanage in Lancashire, went to war to fight for their King and their Country.

 The end of the holiday was approaching and I persevered and in chapter twelve of this thirteen chapter book, it suddenly stood out, glaringly obvious.
 116 ‘old boys’ had gone to war and 10 had not come back, one of whom was a young man only known by his name William North (local history researchers have since found more old boys who were killed in action but are not recorded in the book).
 And the second to the last paragraph sealed the purpose of the piece with the last line: “Poignantly, the archives give us no further detail about his death, but like the rest, he would never be forgotten.”
 But the point was, he had been.
 His story never got a chance to be told, to be heard.

-I then scribbled on the empty space beneath it “…then why not give him a voice.”
+I then scribbled in the empty space beneath it “…then why not give him a voice.”

-And that was the purpose of the story, of a piece of theatre: to give a life to the orphan and solider that history had forgotten; to give him, through theatre, the opportunity to be remembered.
+And that was the purpose of the story, of a piece of theatre: to give a life to the orphan and soldier that history had forgotten.
+To give him, through theatre, the opportunity to be remembered.

-And so was the case with this play, but still within it all I was acutely sensitive to the fact that I wanted the words of the Dixons and their values, ideals to be untouched - especially the clear sense of love, devotion and respect that their 'children' had for them both and shouted out from the orphanage records.
-So I created for William a life, a back story that history had not cared to record and a relationship which I hoped would feel real, credible and add value to him and the narrative.
+So, I created for William a life, a backstory that history had not cared to record and a relationship which I hoped would feel real, credible and add value to him and the narrative.
 He was real, but the journey I created for him was not.
 But it had to be true to the journey that a countless number of men had been on and that this story should represent.

 Have I done the Dixons and their legacy justice?
 I hope so.
 But as I have said so many times, when you buy a theatre ticket, you buy the right to an opinion, so the audience will be the final adjudicators.